 The last few decades have seen a rise among those who claim to be "spiritual but not religious."
 Sociologists call them "nones" because they are affiliated with no specific religion.
 Rather than being a transitional youthful phase, self-identification as "none" has become a pattern that is changing the religious landscape of America.

-America: A Christian Core But Diversifying
+America: Christian at the Core but Diversifying

-Contrasted with this "unchurched" minority are those nearly 7 in 10 Americans who describe themselves as "moderately" or "very" religious.8 Religiosity is generally higher among women, African Americans, older people, Southerners, and self-labeled political conservatives.
+Contrasted with this "unchurched" minority are those nearly 7 in 10 Americans who describe themselves as "moderately" or "very" religious.7 Religiosity is generally higher among women, African Americans, older people, Southerners, and self-labeled political conservatives.

 Conflict and Accommodation